Roxboro, North Carolina

-Roxboro is a city and the county seat of Person County in the U.S. state of North Carolina.
+Roxboro is a city in and the county seat of Person County in the U.S. state of North Carolina.
 The population was 8,134 at the 2020 census.
 The city is 30 mi north of Durham and is a part of the four-county Durham–Chapel Hill Metropolitan Statistical Area, which has a population of 649,903 as of the 2020 Census.
 The Durham–Chapel Hill MSA is a part of the larger Raleigh–Durham–Cary Combined Statistical Area, which has a population of 2,043,867 as of the 2020 Census.

 History

-Roxboro is named after a town in Scotland; Roxburgh.
+Roxboro is named after a town in Scotland, Roxburgh.
 Although spelled differently, they are pronounced the same.
 Prior to the official adoption of the name Roxboro, the community was known as "Mocassin Gap".
 The city of Roxboro was incorporated on January 9, 1855, and remains the only municipality in Person County.

 The Holloway-Jones-Day House, House on Wagstaff Farm, James A. and Laura Thompson Long House, Merritt-Winstead House, Person County Courthouse, Roxboro Commercial Historic District, Roxboro Cotton Mill, and Roxboro Male Academy and Methodist Parsonage are listed on the National Register of Historic Places.

 On July 7, 1920, Red Roach was lynched in downtown Roxboro.

-On August 15, 1941, a mob of 500 attempted to lynch Cy Winstead, a 22 year old black man, who was accused of raping a white woman and was being held at the Person county court house.
-The mob was held off with tear gas by local authorities led by Sheriff M. T. Clayton until Winstead could be safely transferred to the state prison in Raleigh, NC.
+On August 15, 1941, a mob of 500 attempted to lynch Cy Winstead, a 22-year-old Black man, who was accused of raping a white woman and was being held at the Person County court house.
+The mob was held off with tear gas by local authorities led by Sheriff M. T. Clayton until Winstead could be safely transferred to the state prison in Raleigh.
 No injuries were reported.

-Ten men were indicted for the attempted lynching on October 16, 1941, on misdemeanor charges for "unlawful assembly for unlawful purpose".
+Ten men were indicted for the attempted lynching on October 16, 1941, on inciting to riot and "unlawful assembly for unlawful purpose".
+To local shock, five of the men were found guilty.
+A jury acquitted them of the more serious charge of inciting to riot, but found them guilty of unlawful assembly.
+They received prison terms ranging from 12 to 18 months.
+Winstead himself later pleaded guilty to assault with intent to commit rape and was sentenced to two and a half years to five years in prison.